Home | Places | Broadford

 Nestled in the Glenomra Valley of the Slieve Bearnagh mountain range is the large East Clare village of Broadford.

-Broadford is on the East Clare Way, a circular route that takes hikers on a 180-kilometre journey through the Slieve Aughty and Slieve Bearnagh ranges, the rolling hills and valleys of East Clare, and along the banks of the River Shannon and Lough Derg.
-The loop connects with the Mid Clare Way and takes eight days to complete.
+Broadford is located on the East Clare Way, a circular route that takes hikers on a 180-kilometre journey through the Slieve Aughty and Slieve Bearnagh ranges, the rolling hills and valleys of East Clare, and along the banks of the River Shannon and Lough Derg.
+Taking eight days to complete, the loop connects with the Mid Clare Way.

 Doon Lough, located just outside the village, features walking trails and a picnic site.
-The lake is surrounded by extensive woodland dating back to prehistoric times.
-It is considered one of Clare’s earliest tourist attractions, with records of visitors flocking to the area during the 19th century.
+The lake is surrounded by an extensive woodland dating back to pre-historic times and is considered one of Clare’s earliest tourist attractions with records of visitors flocking to the area during the 19th century.
 The site once featured Doon Mulvihill, a tower house built on the site of an ancient fort.
-In 1986, three submerged canoes, estimated to be 2,000-2,500 years old, were found on the northern side of the lake.
+In 1986 three submerged canoes estimated to be 2,000-2,500 years old were found on the northern side of the lake.

-Broadford offers visitors services such as shops, public houses, a children’s playground, and a national school.
-Danny’s Bar & Restaurant also offers accommodation, while nearby Kilbane Glamping provides another accommodation option for visitors.
-The local GAA Club is a hive of activity, particularly during the summer, and always welcomes visitors looking to enjoy the spectacle of Ireland’s most ancient game.
+Broadford offers visitors a range of range of services such as shops, public houses, a children’s playground, and a national school.
+The local GAA Club is a hive of activity, particularly during the summer months, and always affords a warm welcome to visitors looking to enjoy the spectacle of Ireland’s most ancient game being played.

-Broadford is ten minutes from O’Briensbridge, which hosts watersports and other activities on the River Shannon.
+Broadford is situated ten minutes from O’Briensbridge, which provides a host a watersports and other activities on the River Shannon.
 Other nearby settlements include Kilbane, Bodyke and Tulla.